longhorn/website/content/docs/1.4.0/deploy/important-notes/index.md

 ### Longhorn Supports Fast Replica Rebuilding, and It Is Enabled by Default

 Fast replica rebuilding is supported by Longhorn, and is enabled by default.
 The feature relies on the change timestamps and checksums of snapshot disk files, so `snapshot-data-integrity` is also set to `fast-check`.
 The file checksums for snapshot disks will be calculated periodically, with a default check period of 7 days.
 For more information, please refer to [Fast Replica Rebuild](../../advanced-resources/fast-replica-rebuild/index.html) and [Snapshot Data Integrity Check](../../advanced-resources/snapshot-data-integrity-check/index.html).

+### Each Kubernetes Node Must Have a Unique Hostname for RWX Volumes
+Longhorn has a dedicated recovery backend service for NFS servers in the share-manager pods used by the RWX volumes.
+The clients' information, including its hostname, will be stored in the recovery backend.
+The information will be used for connection recovery if the share-manager pod is abnormally terminated and a new one is created.
+The [environment check script](https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/scripts/environment_check.sh) helps users to check all nodes have unique hostnames.
+More information please refer to [ReadWriteMany (RWX) Volume](../../advanced-resources/rwx-workloads/index.html).